-"Residential Investment Properties" mean - Property with more than 2 living units sectionalised or not where the purpose is for investment or profit making.
-These properties will be treated as business properties.

-"Vacant land" means land on which any improvement/development is incomplete, and a Permanent Electricity Connection Certificate and/or Occupation Certificate have not been received from the owner.
+- "Residential Investment Properties" mean property with more than 2 living units sectionalised or not where the purpose is for investment or profit making.
+These properties will be treated as business properties. - "Threshold value" Means, with reference to impermissible rates and Section (17) (1) (h) of the Act, a municipality may not levy a rate on the first R15, 000 of the market value of a property with a category residential and a Municipal Council may increase this value to a higher market value in terms its annual budget and policy review, which is referred to as the threshold value. - "Vacant land" means land on which any improvement/development is incomplete, and a Permanent Electricity Connection Certificate and/or Occupation Certificate have not been received from the owner.

-3. POLICY PRINCIPLES
+3.THE PURPOSE OF THE POLICY